arbor-sim/arbor/doc/py_domdec.rst

     .. attribute:: threads

-        The number of threads in the context's thread pool.
+        The number of threads available locally for execution.

     .. attribute:: ranks